 Dr. Hulda Clark developed the Syncrometer as a means for rapid and accurate detection of various substances in the human body.
 Everything in the universe vibrates at a particular frequency (usually multiple frequencies or a range of frequencies) that can be used to both identify a particular substance and, in the case of a biological organism, to kill or devitalize it.
 Based on her research into the causes of human diseases, Dr. Clark has postulated that all diseases are caused by only two things: parasites or toxins.
 If you eliminate either or both of these in the human (or animal) body, for example by using the Syncrometer device, disease can be eliminated.
 Devices such as the BodyScan and the QXCI are further developed versions of the Syncrometer.

+How Does the Syncrometer Work?
 The Syncrometer works on the principle of matching resonance frequencies within the body.
 The electrical circuit made when the client is connected to the Syncrometer has three parts: (1) the audio oscillator (Syncrometer unit), (2) the Syncrometer Test Plate apparatus, and (3) the client.
 The test plates form platforms for testing compounds, such as flu virus.
-When a sample is on the test plate will be emitting its own resonance frequency, and that specific frequency becomes part of the circuit.
+When a sample is on the test plate, it will emit its own resonance frequency, and that specific frequency becomes part of the circuit.
 The practitioner then listens for a resonance sound generated by the Syncrometer audio oscillator when the client is connected.
-If a resonance frequency is detected form the Syncrometer unit, the tested virus is present in the client.
-If there is no resonance then the client is either not infected by that particular virus, or exists in only a very small quantity.
+If a resonance frequency is detected from the Syncrometer unit, the tested virus is supposed to be present in the client.
+If there is no resonance, then the client is either not infected by that particular virus, or the virus exists in only a very small quantity.

 Compounds for testing on the Syncrometer are available from laboratory suppliers.
 The more advanced machines such as the BodyScan and the QXCI are able to use a computer interface to simulate the test substance and give you readout if the compound is present in the body - all the information regarding individual frequency is stored in software on a PC.